North Dakota Native American Heritage

-There are approximately 30,000 American Indians living in North Dakota and American Indians make up about 5% of the current North Dakota population.
-North Dakota American Indian tribes span the Mandan, Hidatsa, Arikara, the Yanktonia, Sisseton, Wahpeton, Hunkpapa and other Dakotah/Lakotah (more commonly known as the Sioux) Tribes, along with the Pembina Chippewa, Cree and Metis.
+There are approximately 30,000 Native Americans living in North Dakota and they make up about 5% of North Dakota's current population.
+North Dakota Native American tribes span the Mandan, Hidatsa, Arikara, the Yanktonia, Sisseton, Wahpeton, Hunkpapa and other Dakotah/Lakotah (more commonly known as the Sioux) Tribes, along with the Pembina Chippewa, Cree and Metis.

-Though the individual tribes have distinct and different origins, histories and languages, Plains Indians are united by core beliefs and values that emanate from respect for the earth and an understanding of humankind’s relationship with nature.
-Just as the name “Dakota” means “friend or ally” in the Lakota language, the hand of friendship and hospitality is extended to you as you journey here to explore the reservations and discover the beauty of Indian culture.
+Though the individual tribes have distinct and different origins, histories and languages, Native Americans are united by core beliefs and values that emanate from respect for the earth and an understanding of humankind’s relationship with nature.
+Just as the name “Dakota” means “friend or ally” in the Lakota language, the hand of friendship and hospitality is extended to you as you journey here to explore the tribal lands and discover the beauty of Indian culture.

-The Sisseton-Wahpeton Oyate Tribe is comprised of about 11,300 enrolled members and enlists in a traditional lifestyle that includes hunting by males and various chores by females, such as gathering wild rice, cooking, tanning skins, repairing clothes and cutting wood.
-The tribe lived in elk or buffalo hide tepees after migrating to North Dakota and their reservation encompasses 110,000 acres of North Dakota and South Dakota.
+The Sisseton-Wahpeton Oyate Tribe is comprised of about 11,300 enrolled members and enlisted in a traditional lifestyle that included hunting by males and various chores by females, such as gathering wild rice, cooking, tanning skins, repairing clothes and cutting wood.
+The tribe lived in elk or buffalo hide tepees after migrating to North Dakota and their tribal lands encompasses 110,000 acres of North Dakota and South Dakota.

 The Spirit Lake Nation is comprised of Dakotah/Lakota people, including Sisseton, Wahpeton and Yanktonai tribes.
 Their traditional lifestyle was nomadic and consisted of hunting bison, fishing and farming along rivers and residing in tepees.
 There are currently 4,300 enrolled members, with many tribal members living on Fort Totten Reservation.